MarcelRobeer/explabox/README.md

 > :information_source: The `explabox` currently only supports natural language text as a modality.
 In the future, we intend to extend to other modalities.

-:bulb: :page_facing_up: The corresponding paper for the `explabox` can be accessed online at https://doi.org/10.21105/joss.08253.
+:bulb: :page_facing_up: The corresponding paper for the `explabox`, published in the _Journal of Open Source Software_ (JOSS), can be accessed online at https://doi.org/10.21105/joss.08253.

 &copy; National Police Lab AI (NPAI), 2022